 If you dread cleaning your blender, you may avoid using it.
 This issue is why we tested ease of cleaning as our final metric.
 We assessed this by the amount of effort required to dismantle, scrub, wash, rinse, and dry each blender.
 We found the majority of products took about the same level of effort and time to clean.
 The Ninja Fit stood out a bit for how easy it was to clean the blade plate.
 Even when blending hummus, we found most of the food slid right off when tilting the plate.

 The worst performers in this metric were the NutriBullet Rx and the Hamilton Beach.
 In our testing, food easily stuck to the grooves on the oversized blade plate of the NutriBullet Rx.
-Unfortunately, the Hamilton Beach Personal blades cannot be removed from the blending cup, making it hard to clean underneath without the use of a cleaning brush.
+Unfortunately, the blades of the Hamilton Beach cannot be removed from the blending cup, making it hard to clean underneath without the use of a cleaning brush.

 We hand washed all the blending cups, lids, blades, and additional accessories.